Skip to content

 The membership of the steering committee is composed of:

-• 5 representatives from the IFLA DDRS Standing Committee,
+• 6 representatives from the IFLA DDRS Standing Committee,

-• 4 representatives from RSCVD volunteers, and
+• 6 representatives from RSCVD volunteers

-• an ex-officio Technical Advisor
+• 1 Ex-officio Technical Advisor

 3.2.1.
 Members from volunteers

 3.2.1.3.
 Representatives from volunteers need to have at least one year of volunteer experience.
+Representatives from volunteers must belong to a library with a Full or Volunteering RSCVD profile.

 3.2.2.
 Members from IFLA DDRS Standing Committee